Blue Shield (character): Fictional character biography

 Joe Cartelli was born in the Bronx, New York.
 He is the son of Frank Cartelli, who was gunned down by the mob.
 He became a crime fighter, and started to infiltrate the Barrigan crime family, masquerading as a mobster.
 At one point, he somehow acquired a belt with micro-circuitry of unknown origin that could give him the Blue Shield powers, and used it to fight his family and various other criminals.
 He also shortly allied with Dazzler.

-Blue Shield was next seen attempting to join the Avengers, but was then approached to become security director for Project: Pegasus, a secret research project of the US Government.
-At that point, the abilities once conferred by the belt were somehow natural for Joe and he could produce the same effects without any visible equipment.
-He did a good job but resigned after he failed to protect the project from the alien life-form called Omnivore.
+Blue Shield was next seen attempting to join the Avengers, but was then approached to become security director for Project Pegasus, a secret research project of the US government.
+At that point, the abilities once conferred by the belt became innate, with Blue Shield being able to produce the same effects without any visible equipment.
+He resigned from Project Pegasus after failing to protect the facility from the alien life-form called Omnivore.
 However, he later re-accepted the post.